jayposs/bobb/info/api.md

 SortKeys specify the sort order of results.
 The Dir attribute defines both direction and value type.
 For example, SortAscInt and SortDescStr.
 See codes.go for all sort codes.
 If not specified, results are returned in key/index order.
 ```
 type SortKey struct {
-	Fld string `json:"fld"` // name of field
+	Fld string  // name of field
-	Dir string `json:"dir"` // direction (asc/desc) and field type (str/int)
+	Dir string  // direction (asc/desc) and field type (str/int)
     UseDefault string	// controls what default value is used, see Default* codes in codes.go
 }
 ```
 -------------------------------------------------------------------------------------------------------